Tampa Bay Rays minor league players: Jacob Watters

 Jacob Watters (born March 3, 2001) is an American professional baseball pitcher for the Tampa Bay Rays organization.

 Watters attended Bland County High School and West Virginia University.
 In 2021, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 The Oakland Athletics selected Watters in the fourth round, with the 124th overall selection, of the 2022 MLB draft.
 On December 14, 2024, the Athletics traded Watters, Joe Boyle, Will Simpson, and a Competitive Balance Round A pick in the 2025 Major League Baseball draft to the Tampa Bay Rays for Jeffrey Springs and Jacob Lopez.

 Watters' cousin, Jason Michaels, played in the major leagues.

-Owen Wild
+Justin Yeager

-Owen Andrew Wild (born July 30, 2002) is an American professional baseball pitcher in the Tampa Bay Rays organization.
+Justin Richard Yeager (born January 20, 1998) is an American professional baseball pitcher in the Tampa Bay Rays organization.

-Wild attended Gig Harbor High School in Gig Harbor, Washington, where he played baseball.
-As a junior in 2019, he went 9-3 with a 1.26 ERA and 112 strikeouts over 78 innings.
-After graduating, Wild played three seasons of college baseball at Gonzaga University.
-He also played in various summer leagues, including the West Coast League and Alaska Baseball League.
-As a junior at Gonzaga in 2023, Wild started 15 games and went 4-7 with a 4.93 ERA and 105 strikeouts over 95 innings.
-After his junior year, he was selected by the Tampa Bay Rays in the seventh round of the 2023 Major League Baseball draft.
-He signed with the team for $238,100.

-Wild made his professional debut with the Florida Complex League Rays, appearing in one game.
-He opened the 2024 season with the Charleston RiverDogs and was promoted to the Bowling Green Hot Rods in mid-May.
-Over 22 starts between the two teams, Wild went 7-1 with a 2.82 ERA and 151 strikeouts over 121 1/3 innings.
-He was assigned to the Montgomery Biscuits to open the 2025 season.